patelrajnath/pytorch-dl/README.md

 bash train_mbart.sh
 ```
 **Note**: This model now could be directly used for NMT training as
 described in the above section.
-Simply provide the model path (--save_model) and it will be automatically used for further fine-tuning.
+Simply provide the model path (--save_model) and it will
+be automatically used for further fine-tuning.

+**Also, its important to note that we must use the same vocab used for mbart training.**
+Check the sample shell scripts in the following section for both
+corpus preparation and training.

 ##### Finetune NMT model
 ```bash